NetOfficeFw/Docs/app/tutorials/tutorial01_en_cs.md

 uid: tutorial01_csharp
 ---

-# Understand COM Proxy Management
+# Understanding COM Proxy Management

-NetOffice manages COM proxies for you to avoid any kind of memory leaks and makes sure instance of your `Excel.Application` object is cleaned up.
+NetOffice manages COM proxies for you to avoid any kind of memory leaks and it makes sure the instance of the `Excel.Application` object is cleaned up.
-This removes `Excel.exe` from the process list.
+This shutdowns the `Excel.exe` process.

 ```csharp
 public void Tutorial01Main()